fossabot/.github-11/profile/README.md

 OpenEBS is the most successful Stateful Persistent Container Native Storage platform in the CNCF landscape.
 It has always held the #1 position and continues to as of today.

 [![XXXXXXXX](https://github.com/openebs/website/blob/main/website/public/images/png/github_star-history-2024_Feb_1.png)](https://www.openebs.io/)

+> [!IMPORTANT]
+> Our orignal founding team guides the project as Maintainers.
+Major sponsorship is provided by [DataCore](https://datacore.com), who donates a large team of dedicated Product Dev/Engineers, Product Mgmt and operational rescources.
+OpenEBS has 100's of amazing contributors and storage engineers who provide ideas, feedback, and high-quality code to the project. - Everyone is welcome.